alejandrogm90/csv-comparator/README.md

 ## How to use it

-First you need to now the delimeter character betewn comulns usualy is ',' .
+First you need to now the delimeter character betewn comulns usualy is comma in UTF-8 encoded.
 This is an example:

 | OS | Command Line |
 | :---: |  :---: |